protagora/papers-high-density-estimation-method-hdem/README.md

 The HDEMethod is particularly useful when you need to estimate the underlying pattern or distribution of a dataset and is robust against variations that might lead to less accurate density estimates.

-Figure below shows integrated mean squared error across for varied bin count, sample count in cases of ßeveral selected sample probability distributions:
+Figure below shows integrated mean squared error across varied bin count, sample count in cases of ßeveral selected sample probability distributions:
 ![IMSE of HDEM for several sampled distributions](IMSE_plot.png)

 ## Suitability for low resource environments